King County Library System: Facilities

 KCLS consists of 49 branches, one standalone book locker, the Traveling Library Center, ABC Express Vans, a mobile TechLab, and 11 bookmobiles.
 A service center located in Issaquah also houses the library's administrative offices.
 A program to build 17 new libraries and renovate or expand 26 other libraries was completed in 2019 with the opening of the Panther Lake Library in Kent.
+The system's Renton sorting facility and warehouse opened in June 2026 and is able to handle up to 8,000 items per hour.